There was a mass shooting in Buffalo, NY. Ten dead.

 In fact, Googling “Buffalo + ‘lone wolf'” serves no relevant results, just people handwringing about how everyone is calling the shooter a lone wolf.

 Twitter almost feels like a window into an alternate universe at this point.
 These people live in a world where every newspaper headline and news station chyron is referring to the shooter as a “lone wolf”.
 So why are their messages appearing in my world, where the most casual investigation shows this to be false?
-Quantum entanglement anomaly?
+Is this a quantum entanglement anomaly?
 I wish these visitors from Dimension X would specify whether their tweets relate to their home planet or to the world that I live in, similar to how Marvel Comics distinguishes between Earth-616 and Earth-1610 timelines.
 It would be less confusing.

 “Lone wolf” means something relatively specific: a terrorist that plans and executes an attack alone.
 It doesn’t mean “the shooter is unmotivated by ideology” or “the shooter has no political views”.
 No semantic boundary exists between “lone wolf” and “terrorist” and “white supremacist”.
 You can be all of those things at once.
 It’s less a question of “what did you do?” or “why did you do it?” and more a question of “who did you do it for?”